 - 3.12 Appendix D of the Sustainable Design Supplementary Planning Document provides guidance on the Council's off street car parking requirements for new development.
 It states that for residential development there should be a maximum for 1 and 2 bedroom dwellings of 1 space (plus 1 further space for every 3 dwellings for visitors), for 3 and 4 bed dwellings, 2 spaces and 5 bed dwellings, 3 spaces. - 3.13 The scheme either delivers the maximum provision required by the SPD or in some cases exceeds this provision.
-Thus a number of the 3 and 4 bedrooms dwellings within the site are served by three off street car parking spaces.
-The parking levels identified within this site are therefore considered to be acceptable, whilst they shall be retained for their specified use via the use of a condition, as recommended by the Highways Authority. - 3.14 The parking bays within the site all comply in terms of scale, being 2.4m wide, with a depth of 4.8 metres, with the specifications identified within the abovementioned SPD and Manual for Streets Guidance.
+Thus a number of the 3 and 4 bedrooms dwellings within the site are served by three off street car parking spaces, whilst plots 56 and 57, which contain 4 and 5 bedrooms are to be served by 6 spaces per unit.
+The parking levels identified within this site, do therefore in some cases exceed maximum levels, but given wider Government advice to allow for developers to determine suitable parking levels, they are considered to be acceptable, whilst they shall be retained for their specified use via a condition, as recommended by the Highways Authority. - 3.14 The parking bays within the site all comply in terms of scale, being 2.4m wide, with a depth of 4.8 metres, with the specifications identified within the abovementioned SPD and Manual for Streets Guidance.
 In addition, the garages spaces are of sufficient size, 3m by 6m, to also be considered as sufficiently large so as to accommodate a vehicle. - 3.15 The off street car parking provision for the school and sports facility will be agreed via the respective reserved matters applications, although it is noted that unallocated parking is shown in the area to the front of the school.
 It is noted however that concerns have been raised by Lichfield City Council regarding the number of spaces to be created to serve the Country Park.
 There are no parking level targets identified within the abovementioned SPD for this type of facility and therefore the level of provision will have to be addressed based solely on likely usage.
 Whilst it is acknowledged that the area could become a well-used facility for both future and existing residents, it would not be appropriate, given the car park's location within the Green Belt, for this area to be larger than proposed, whilst given its sustainable location, users should be encouraged to walk or cycle to the site. - 3.16 Local Plan Strategy Policies ST1 and ST2 state that the Council, when considering the appropriate level of off street car parking to serve a development, will have regard to the "provision for alternative fuels including electric charging points".
 To address this point, a note to applicant to advise that they consider the implementation of Vehicle Recharging Points is recommended for the decision notice. - 3.17 Given the sustainable location of the site, adjacent to established residential areas, the level of provision shown on the indicative site plan demonstrates that sufficient car parking can be provided to meet the likely future demands of the site.
 In addition, it should be noted that the Highways Authority have requested a Framework Residential Travel Plan, in order to encourage future occupiers to use sustainable modes of transport, along with an appropriate monitoring sum, which shall be secured via a Section 106 agreement.